saran-t/grx/README.md

 - In all likelihood, such a loop appears inside a larger, outer loop ranging over the grid points in our domain.
 This outer loop should really be vectorizable by the compiler.
 By declaring `Gamma` as an array, the compiler is unlikely to fully vectorize the calculations.
 If we declare and calculate each component as a separate variable, the code would become trivially vectorizable.

 - Just because we have assigned `Gamma[i][k][j] = Gamma[i][j][k]` does not mean that the compiler necessarily realises that these are the same quantity.
-Ideally we want to `#define` these two components in order to make the symmetry explicit, however we cannot loop over `#define`.
+Ideally we want to `#define` these two components in order to make the symmetry explicit, however we cannot do this in the loop.

-- We could manually write out the calculation of each component and the `#define`.
-We might then want to `#undef` everything at the end of the function to prevent unexpected collisions elsewhere.
+- We could manually write out the calculation of each component and all the `#define`.
+We would then want to `#undef` everything at the end of the function as well for safety.
 This is obviously prone to human error and it will be impossible to change or maintain the resulting code.

 - All of the above points get amplified when we realise that the loop written above is just one of many that occurs in real simulation code.

 - Then there is the calculation of finite difference derivatives of 10 tensors.
 With up to four stencils each.
-And we are working in 11 dimensions.
+In 11 dimensions.

 Using *grx* we can produce readable code with all of these improvements:

+	@defaultrange[[1,3]]
 	@definescope
-	@defaultrange[[1,3]]

 	@iterate[[i, j, k=j..]]
 		const double Gamma`i`j`k` = 0.5 * @sum[[l]] ginv`i`l` * (dg`j`l`k` + dg`k`l`j` - dg`j`k`l`) @end;